Cadasta/cadasta-docs/en/02-organizations.md

 ### Adding Organization Members

-Once an organization is set up, the administrator can add organization.
+Once an organization is set up, the administrator can add organization members.
 Members must already have accounts set up on the Cadasta Platform.

 To add an organization member, click **View All **from the Organization Overview page.